-Given the 100% ownership of the Supporting Organization, GRCHF's assets, liabilities and results of operations from the date of gift acceptance have been consolidated within the accompanying 2021 financial statements of the Foundation.
+Given the 100% ownership of the Supporting Organization, GRCHF's assets, liabilities and results of operations from the date of gift acceptance have been consolidated within the accompanying 2022 and 2021 financial statements of the Foundation.
 The net assets contributed at the date of donation totaled \$16,083,769.
-The gift has been recorded as a contribution with donor restrictions as dictated by the State of New Hampshire Probate Court order dated February 24, 2021.
-In 2021, \$36,564 was released from net assets with donor restrictions to net assets without donor restrictions as management believes certain contingencies have been met.
+An additional gift of \$3,690,827 was received in 2022.
+Both gifts have been recorded as a contribution with donor restrictions as dictated by the State of New Hampshire Probate Court order dated February 24, 2021.
+In 2022 and 2021, \$131,748 and \$36,564, respectively, were released from net assets with donor restrictions to net assets without donor restrictions as management believes certain contingencies have been met.

-GRCHF is aware of additional assets that may be contributed to the Supporting Organization in the future, including \$8,000,000 currently held in escrow.
-At December 31, 2021, there are certain uncertainties and contingencies associated with these funds and therefore they have not been contributed to the Supporting Organization or recorded in the accompanying consolidated balance sheets.
-Additionally, it is unknown when the amount of funds will be contributed to the Supporting Organization in the future given the potential for certain claims and assessments to be made against them.
-The Foundation believes that the funds held in escrow will cover all claims and assessments against the Hospital.
+GRCHF is aware of additional assets that may be contributed to the Supporting Organization in the future, including approximately \$8,000,000 currently held in escrow.
+At December 31, 2022 and 2021, there are certain uncertainties and contingencies associated with these funds and therefore they have not been contributed to the Supporting Organization.
+Both the escrow receivable and associated contingent liability have been recorded in the accompanying consolidated balance sheets beginning in 2022 in other assets and other liabilities, respectively.
+It is unknown when the amount of funds will be released from escrow to the Supporting Organization in the future given the potential for certain claims and assessments to be made against them.
+The Foundation believes that the funds held in escrow will cover all claims and assessments against GRCHF.
 In the event that the escrow is insufficient to cover potential claims and assessments, the Purchaser of the Hospital has the right to receive up to approximately \$10,200,000 of GRCHF's assets for the excess claims and assessments.

-Condensed information related to GRCHF as of December 31, 2021 is as follows:
+Condensed information related to GRCHF as of and for the years ended December 31 is as follows: